Fleet Solid Support Ship Programme: Background

 Fleet solid support ship alongside aircraft carrier in 2020.

-In November 2015, the British government published the Strategic Defence and Security Review which outlined a commitment to three new solid support ships by 2025.
-The ships are replacements for the RFA's and fleet solid support ships which had grown increasingly obsolete; one ship, RFA Fort Victoria, underwent modernisation in 2017, which made her the only fleet solid support ship compatible with the new Queen Elizabeth-class aircraft carriers, whilst the remaining ships were withdrawn from service.
 In the National Shipbuilding Strategy, published in 2017, the government stated that the contract for the ships would be subject to an international competition, pitting UK firms against those overseas in order to encourage competitiveness.
 The government also described the ships as "non-warships", which allowed them to be tendered internationally under the European Union's Treaty on the Functioning of the European Union (TFEU).

 The government's strategy was criticised as a potential loss of British skills and jobs by opposition political parties and trade unions, such as GMB and the Confederation of Shipbuilding and Engineering Unions.
 They argued that the ships should be reclassified as warships and therefore made exempt from the treaty.
 Sir John Parker, whose recommendations formed the basis for the National Shipbuilding Strategy, also criticised it as "not the right strategic approach" and recommended that "UK-only competition should be considered for future defence-funded vessels".

 Development

 Contract

-In November 2018, a list of bidders was selected for the FSS contract which consisted of a British consortium comprising Babcock, BAE Systems, Cammell Laird and Rolls-Royce, in addition to international bidders, including Fincantieri (Italy), Navantia (Spain), Japan Marine United Corporation (Japan) and Daewoo Shipbuilding and Marine Engineering (South Korea).
-Fincantieri and DSME later withdrew from the competition, but Fincantieri subsequently rejoined.
+In November 2018, a list of bidders was selected for the FSS contract which consisted of a British consortium comprising Babcock, BAE Systems, Cammell Laird and Rolls-Royce, in addition to international bidders, including Fincantieri (Italy), Navantia (Spain), Japan Marine United Corporation (Japan) and Daewoo Shipbuilding & Marine Engineering (South Korea).
+Fincantieri and Daewoo Shipbuilding & Marine Engineering later withdrew from the competition, but Fincantieri subsequently rejoined.